paycoreio/docs/docs/connectors/wpayments/index.md

 Enter your credentials and choose Provider URL (*WPayments*).

-Also, choose Test Mode for test connection.
+Also, select Test or Live mode according to the type of account to connect.

 !!! success
     Just right: you have connected **WPayments** account!